SMC2-Team/smc2/Docker/README.md

 ```
 docker build -t smc2 .
 ```
-Once this is complete, you will have a Docker image with our implementation of PICCO installed, and the benchmarking programs compiled.
+Once this is complete, you will have a Docker image with both SMC<sup>2</sup> and PICCO installed, and the benchmarking programs compiled.

 ### Running Docker
 Open a running, interactive container with the Docker created in the last step.